joelouthan/theologic.us/content/posts/here-is-love/0011-here-is-love-death-and-life-galatians-220.md

 Christ saw my sin, depravity, wickedness, deceit, anger, lust, frustration, perversion, ignorance, treachery, and blasphemy.
 He wasn’t stupid.
 He wasn’t ignorant.
 He saw of that and loved me.
 I was far from him and in his almighty power, he exchange his place near to God for my place far away from God so I can be near God forever.

-Galatians 2:20 **I have been crucified with Christ.
-It is no longer I who live, but Christ who lives in me.
-And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.**
+>Galatians 2:20 (CSB) I have been crucified with Christ, and I no longer live, but Christ lives in me.
+The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.

 That is love.